 Chronic Dry Eye Mystery: Deciding to Play Detective

 Two years ago, I was diagnosed with chronic dry eye and blephartis.
-My improvement over the past two years was not only minimal messy with ups and downs.
-I was getting frustrated and my eye doctor wasn't being real forth coming with options.
+My improvement over the past two years was not only minimal but also messy with ups and downs.
+I was getting frustrated and my eye doctor wasn't being real forthcoming with options.
 Also, I felt a certain amount of judgment that I wasn't doing enough of her suggestions.
 I felt frustrated and unheard.
-So my patient advocate self grabbed a notepad and magnifying glass and went on a search just like a detective.
+So my patient-advocate self grabbed a notepad and magnifying glass and went on a search just like a detective.

 Finding new tools

-After seeing the video about NuLids, I decided to purchase and my eyes felt so much more clean and less irritable.
+After seeing the video about NuLids, I decided to purchase the system and my eyes felt so much more clean and less irritable.
 I also both love and dread the feeling of my glands being massaged.
-In the moment it's uncomfortable, but it does help my eyes feel better.
+In the moment, it's uncomfortable, but it does help my eyes feel better.

 Dry eye and HRT?

 The time had come for me to know if all my hard work had paid off.
-Honestly with how my eyes feel I struggle to know if things will be better or worse according to what she sees.
+Honestly, with how my eyes feel, I struggle to know if things will be better or worse according to what she sees.
 I have other conditions that make my eyes uncomfortable most of the time.
-Her first news was my tearing improved from 1 second to 4!
+Her first news was my tearing improved from one second to four!
 She was over the moon excited.
-Next she told me my vision was back to 20/20!
+Next, she told me my vision was back to 20/20!
 She actually asked me about my routines.
-I explained the NuLids device, the heated eye mask and finally told her about the HRT.
-She goes on to tell me that she did research on this in college and so she knows all about it.
-My HRT was on my medication list - she went through the list and told me to get off the allergy eye drops, never said a peep about my HRT.
-Because of my progress she told me she noticed another eye condition and gave samples of drops.
-Looking at my chart to get accurate information I find I have a new diagnosis: Anterior basement membrane dystrophy.
-Sadly she did not explain much so I will continue playing detective.
+I explained the NuLids device, the heated eye mask and, finally, told her about the HRT.
+She went on to tell me that she did research on this in college, and so she knows all about it.
+My HRT was on my medication list.
+She went through the list and told me to get off the allergy eye drops.
+She never said a peep about my HRT.
+Because of my progress, she told me she noticed another eye condition and gave me samples of drops.
+Looking at my chart to get accurate information, I find I have a new diagnosis: Anterior basement membrane dystrophy.
+Sadly, she did not explain much, so I will continue playing detective.

 What have I learned?